 Free school meals

 Children in reception, year 1 and year 2 automatically get free school meals.
-This is called Universal infant free school meals (UIFSM).
-You don't need to apply for UIFSM, just let your child’s school know.
+This is called Universal infant free school meals (UIFSM) and you do not need to apply for it.

 Your child may be eligible for free school meals if you are receiving any of the following: